randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

         is a file editor with added intelligence that understands the code you write and helps automates much of the process of editing, debugging, and running programs.
     2. FIRST supplied tools.
-These include programs for generating robot codes using and interactive GUI (Graphical User Interface), a robot path planner, and Shuffleboard a tool for monitoring what's happening on the robot.
+These include programs for generating robot programs using an interactive GUI (Graphical User Interface), a robot path planner, WPIlib (code that controls the robots motors and sensors), a Java Runtime Environment, and Shuffleboard a tool for monitoring what's happening on the robot.
+Don't worry about the details.
+What you need to know is this is code that gets used by VS Code and the robot and makes our work *much* easier.
     3. GitHub desktop.
 This is a GUI for working with code stored on github.com.
 Most of your interactions with GitHub will be handled by VS Code and this installs the programs VS Code will use behind